-Dried lizard penises from India sold as good luck charms
+Dried penises from endangered lizards sold in India as good-luck charms

-NEW DELHI (AP) — Wildlife investigators from India and Britain say they have uncovered an international fraud in which dried penises of endangered monitor lizards are being sold as a plant root regarded as a good luck charm and used in religious rituals.
+NEW DELHI — Wildlife investigators from India and Britain said Tuesday they have uncovered an international fraud in which dried penises of endangered monitor lizards are being sold as a plant root regarded as a good luck charm and used in religious rituals.

 The London-based group World Animal Protection said the dried penises of Bengal monitor lizards and yellow monitor lizards look similar to a rare plant root sought by people who believe it brings good luck.

-Wildlife authorities conducted raids in five Indian states last month and some raids are continuing, Neil D’Cruze of WAP said Tuesday.
+Wildlife authorities conducted raids in five Indian states last month and some raids are continuing, said Neil D’Cruze of WAP.

-While the plant has disappeared from the Indian countryside, wildlife traffickers have been buying the dried lizard penises and selling them online, the Wildlife Trust of India said in New Delhi.
+While the plant has all but disappeared from the Indian countryside, wildlife traffickers have been buying the dried lizard penises and fraudulently selling them online, said the Wildlife Trust of India in New Delhi.

 Most Read Stories